Customizing queries#

 - JavaScript

-method that provides the current store state at the time it is called.
+In some cases, you may wish to have a dynamically altered base url determined from a property in your Redux state.
+A baseQuery has access to a getState method that provides the current store state at the time it is called.
 This can be used to construct the desired url using a partial url string, and the appropriate data from your store state.

 - TypeScript